raneymjohnGit/Austin_TX_House_Listings/README.md

 # Data Cleaning and Analysis
 -   Python and pandas were used to clean and analyze the data in google colab notebooks.
-See the [Cleaning Data for Machine Learning Model] (Jayan/Analysis/Cleaning_Data_for_Machine_Learning_Model.ipynb) google colab notebook for a detailed and commented analysis.
+See the [Cleaning Data for Machine Learning Model](Jayan/Analysis/Cleaning_Data_for_Machine_Learning_Model.ipynb) google colab notebook for a detailed and commented analysis.
     - The distribution of variables was examined, including many with right-skew.
     - Poor data was identified and removed, corrected, or imputed.
     - For variables with extreme outliers, datapoints were removed.
 We wanted to focus on training a model that could accurately predict the price of a typical Austin house, which justified our choice of removing data points the skew the data excessively.